ANALYSIS-Saudi overtures to wary Biden team driven by worries over Iran, economy

 "The Qatar deal is a way to have the Gulf states aligned with Israel to oppose the nuclear deal in particular and Iran in general," the Western diplomat said.

-Qatar's foreign minister recently said it was the right time for talks with Iran and that Doha could facilitate discussions.
+Qatar's foreign minister recently said it was the right time for talks with Iran and that Doha, home to the region's largest U.S. military base, could facilitate discussions.

 DISTRACTIONS